jwjulien/cocktails/README.md

 A schema has been developed and is tied to the `ingredients` and `recipes` folders with VS Code workspace settings.
 The `recipes` folder contains the various drink recipes while the `ingredients` folder contains recipes for some of the ingredients that need to be prepared for various drink recipes.

+> **_DISCLAIMER:_**: The recipes presented here are (mostly) alcoholic.
+The author assumes no responsibility for how you use this information.
+Please drink responsibly.